alronz/b2c-database-selection/Redis/Basic Features/commands.md

 1) "one"
 ````

-LLEN returned the length of the list.
+"LLEN" returns the length of the list.

 ````
 redis> LLEN mylist
 (integer) 2
 ````

-LTRIM is used to remove element from the list by a range.
+"LTRIM" is used to remove elements from the list by a certain range.

 ````
 LPUSH mylist someelement
-LTRIM mylist 0 99 // remove the first 100 elements of the list
+LTRIM mylist 0 99 // Remove the first 100 elements of the list
 ````

-LINDEX to get an element at a specific index.
+"LINDEX" to get an element at a specific index.
 This operation has a time complexity O(N) and might be slow for large lists.

 ````
 redis> LINDEX mylist 0